-Based on the outlined patron capacities and internal operations, compliance at all locations was predicted, with exception of the JSPAC learning spaces, with windows open.
+Based on the outlined patron capacities and internal operations, compliance at all locations was predicted, with exception of the JSPAC learning spaces.
+While predictions show exceedance of JSPAC teaching spaces criteria with windows closed, the predicted exceedance is less than 1 dBA and is considered negligible.
 It is noted that the criteria, along with the open windows condition of the space presents a significant constraint to potential activation of the plaza space.
 The predicted noise levels are also comparable to the current site environment, which in turn may see an increase in noise levels of no more than 3 dB(A).